 9 p.m. - Late supper at Shabu

 More than 200 eateries dot the Park City landscape but few offer the attention to detail, knowledgeable staff, consistently fantastic fare, and funky vibe found at the Asian-fusion Shabu, owned and operated by brothers and long-time locals Bob and Kevin Valaika.
 Menu standouts include the blistered green beans, the poke salad, the samurai scallops, the ramen soup, and anything off the sushi menu.
 Shabu’s wine and saketini list reflects and enhances the creative menu.

 11 p.m. - Sip a nightcap at Butcher’s Chop House & Bar

 If the night is brisk (as they often deliciously are in the mountains), sip a craft cocktail or glass of red wine inside Butcher’s cozy and very adult lounge.
 And if the weather’s balmy, relax under the stars outside on the back patio before heading back to the Washington School House Hotel to slip between the Pratesi linens and drift off to sleep.

 A fresh, full, made-to-order breakfast is included with every stay at the Washington School House Hotel.
 Choose from house-made granola, omelettes, eggs any style, fresh juices and fruit, and French press coffee.

 The Red Tail Grill offers more simply satisfying pub-style fare.
-Take a seat on the wide patio and order an overflowing platter of ale-battered onion rings or the smoked Utah trout crostini with a frosty locally brewed beer—you’ve earned it.
+Take a seat on the wide patio and order an overflowing platter of calamari rings or the smoked Utah trout flatbread with a frosty locally brewed beer—you’ve earned it.